-For 2012 (the on-going AO-9 cycle of observations), the observations will be performed as a set of 5 individual exposures with a duration of about 13 hours each, corresponding to a total exposure time of 234 ks in 2012.
-The observations are currently scheduled for May, August, September and November 2012.
-About the same amount of time (230 ks) will be scheduled for 2013 (AO-10) and for 2014 (AO-11), respectively, so that the total of all CXB exposures in 2012-2014 will amount to about 700 ks.
+After a first set of these observations has been performed in 2012 (AO-9), more observations are planned for 2013 (AO-10), as a set of individual exposures with a duration of about 13 hours each, corresponding to a total exposure time of up to 234 ks in 2013: However, the execution of these observations depends on the positive outcome of a pilot observation, using a modified observing strategy, scheduled for June 2013.
+If successful, about the same amount of time (230 ks) could be scheduled for 2014 (AO-11), so that the total of all CXB exposures in 2012-2014 will amount to about 700 ks.

-These observations are, from an operational point of view, highly "non-standard" because the Earth will have to be inside the field of view (FOV).
+These observations are, from an operational point of view, highly "non-standard" because the Earth will have to be inside the field of view (FOV), blinding the star trackers.
 Additional science time will have to be used prior to and after those dedicated CXB/Earth occultation observations for slews and special s/c pointings in order to safely resume the standard observing programme.
 The exact amount of this overhead will depend on the targets bracketing the CXB observations.
 The current estimate is, that to each exposure of 13 hours, an overhead of about 5 hours will have to be added.
-The total (elapsed) time during AO-10, which will be absorbed by the CXB/Earth occultation observations, is therefore about 5x18 hours or 324 ks.
+The total (elapsed) time during AO-11, which will be absorbed by the CXB/Earth occultation observations, is therefore about 5×18 hours or 324 ks.